Want to learn how to create super fancy and old-fashioned wax seals? It’s easy! Here’s everything you need to learn how to use a wax seal.

 Don’t Forget to Clean Up

 If you want your materials to last, then you need to make sure to properly clean all of your tools.
-Cleaning a wax seal set can be a bit tricky, so make sure to check out how to clean a wax seal spoon.
+Cleaning a traditional melting spoon can be a bit tricky, so make sure to check out how to clean a wax seal spoon.

 Wax Seals Ain’t So Hard